vvivan89/react-native-maps-arrow-line/README.md

 ```

 ## Usage
-Please refer to a working expo-manages app in /example folder.
+Please refer to a working expo-managed app in /example folder.

-1. Instead of built-in **Polyline** component of react-native-maps, import separate component:
+1. Instead of built-in **Polyline** component of react-native-maps, import a component from this package:
 ```js
 import ArrowedPolyline from 'react-native-maps-line-arrow';
 ```